 Kate Stenberg has maintained an active role as a music educator in a wide range of capacities, calling on her experience - as soloist, chamber and orchestra musician, and as the former first violinist of Del Sol String Quartet where she served for over 20 years.
 She has presented workshops, masterclasses, composer readings, lectures and performances with the Del Sol Quartet at numerous schools and universities including: The Manhattan School of Music, San Francisco Conservatory of Music, Peabody Conservatory of Music, MIT, CalArts College, University of California Berkeley, Dartmouth College, Northeastern University, University of New Mexico, Young Audiences of San Francisco, and the Adventures In Music program through the San Francisco Symphony.
 Kate was instrumental in creating the nationally renowned Del Sol QuartetFest, a chamber music workshop designed for young string players in the art of quartet playing, with particular focus on new and improvised music.

-As a teacher and performer, Kate Stenberg brings to her students a solid foundation in the classical music tradition with an understanding of the wide variety of music choices available today.
-She works closely with her students to help develop their own musical voice while teaching the fundamentals of music theory and ensemble playing.
-Her approach to technique is to help cultivate a foundation of physical ease and fluidity while playing and performing.
+As a teacher and performer, Kate Stenberg brings to her students a solid foundation in the classical music tradition with a deep understanding of the broad range of music being written today.
+She works closely with her students to help develop their own musical voice while teaching the fundamentals of music interpretation, theory and ensemble playing.
+Her approach to technique is to help cultivate a foundation of physical ease and fluidity while playing and performing in order to enhance musical expression.